movch/figma-assets-fetch/README.md

 A macOS command-line utility for template-based code generation from Figma assets.
 Unlike other similar utilities it follows the *conventions-over-configurations* principle, which requires less effort in development and usage.

 ## What can it do?

-It can obtain color information from the specially prepared frame in any Figma document and render it to provided code template.
+- It can perform template based code generation from Figma frame with colors;
+- It can generate `*.xcassets` file with color set obtained from Figma frame.

 ## Getting Started